felixarntz/leavesandlove-wp-plugin-util/README.md

 * fail gracefully if any of the required dependencies are not met and show a helpful admin notice
 * show plugin installation / activation / update links for plugin dependencies that are not met
 * easily handle plugin installation, uninstallation, activation and deactivation by simply providing one method for each (optional) - it is automatically multisite-compatible
-* allow the plugin to be used as a regular plugin, a must-use plugin or bundled as a library inside another plugin, must-use plugin or theme
+* allow the plugin to be used as a regular plugin, a must-use plugin or (if you provide an `is_library` argument with value `true`) even bundled as a library inside another plugin, must-use plugin or theme
 * automatically handle textdomain loading, whether you use local .po files or wordpress.org language packs
 * show a (permanently dismissible) status message in the admin when the plugin is activated (optional)
 * easily add custom links to the plugin's row in the plugins list table (optional)